Olympus E-P1 vs Sony A6500

-The Olympus PEN E-P1 and the Sony Alpha A6500 are two enthusiast cameras that were announced, respectively, in June 2009 and October 2016.
+The Olympus PEN E-P1 and the Sony Alpha A6500 are two enthusiast cameras that were officially introduced, respectively, in June 2009 and October 2016.
 Both the E-P1 and the A6500 are mirrorless interchangeable lens cameras that are based on a Four Thirds (E-P1) and an APS-C (A6500) sensor.
-The Olympus has a resolution of 12.2 megapixel, whereas the Sony provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Olympus has a resolution of 12.2 megapixels, whereas the Sony provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Olympus E-P1 vs Sony A6500

 The side-by-side display below illustrates the physical size and weight of the Olympus E-P1 and the Sony A6500.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6500 is notably smaller (5 percent) than the Olympus E-P1.
 However, the A6500 is markedly heavier (28 percent) than the E-P1.
 It is noteworthy in this context that the A6500 is splash and dust-proof, while the E-P1 does not feature any corresponding weather-sealing.